Investigating the impact of negative effects during a smartphone-based treatment for social anxiety disorder: A correlational study

 2015 (English)Conference paper, Poster (Other academic)

-Negative effects of psychological treatments constitute an important but largely unexplored area of research.
-Prior investigations have indicated that approximately 5-10% of all patients receiving face-to-face treatments deteriorate.
-In addition, other types of negative effects could exist as well, for instance, novel symptoms, social stigma, and interpersonal difficulties, but have been studied to a lesser extent.
-Meanwhile, negative effects are also assumed to occur in psychological treatments delivered online, but their incidence and impact is still unknown.
+Negative effects of treatments delivered online constitute an important but unexplored area of research.
 In the current study, data collected from a smartphone-based treatment for social anxiety disorder (total N =189) was assessed in order to determine the influence of negative effects on treatment outcome.
-A new self-report measure for reporting negative effects was developed through a comprehensive literature search and a review of similar instruments for face-to-face treatments, consisting of sixty items scored on a five-point Likert-scale.
-Change from pre- to post-treatment assessment on the Liebowitz Social Anxiety Scale was correlated with the frequency and impact of negative effects, indicating that the number of incidents, r = .175, and the degree to which the patient was affected by the negative effects, r = .192, were related to less change in symptom severity.
-However, no sociodemographic variables or degree of social anxiety at baseline had a relationship with negative effects during treatment.
+A new self-report measure for reporting negative effects was developed, and the scores were correlated with the change from pre- to post-treatment assessment on the Liebowitz Social Anxiety Scale.
+The results indicate that the number of incidents, r = .175, and the degree to which the patient was affected by the negative effects, r = .192, were related to less change in symptom severity.
 In terms of the most recurring types of negative effects, patients reported that they had a bad conscience about not conducting their assignments (Item 16), being stressed by the treatment schedule (Item 2), and feeling left out during treatment (Item 55).

 Place, publisher, year, edition, pages